johanseaxis/acap-native-sdk-examples/using-opencv/README.md

 the `/opt/axis/acapsdk/sysroots/cortexa9hf-neon-poky-linux-gnueabi/` folder as this is used as the root for the application's Makefile.

 #### Makefile
-The [Makefile](app/Makefile) in the `app` directory specifies how the application is built.
+The [Makefile](app/Makefile) in the `app` directory specifies how the application is compiled and packaged.
 Notable in the Makefile is that the
 OpenCV libraries our application needs are bundled with the application.
 These are copied to a path, `lib/`, relative to the applications root through the `libscopy` target and then located using rpath.